kenlowrie/smd/docs/section/setup-doc.md

 [terminal(t="$ pip install .")]

 One drawback to this method is that the package and its dependencies will be installed globally, which could interfere with other packages installed on your system.
-In addition to that, you

-In order to minimize the number of dependencies that are installed using **pip**, two other packages that are needed by [ismd.b], namely **selenium** and **bottle**, are not automatically installed.
+Also, in order to minimize the number of dependencies that are installed using **pip**, two other packages that are needed by [ismd.b], namely **selenium** and **bottle**, are not automatically installed.
 If you will not be using [ismd.b], then there is nothing extra required. [smd.b] and [smdparse.b] will both run just fine without these additional packages.
 On the other hand, if you will be using [ismd.b], then you must either install these packages manually, or alternatively, you can use the **pipenv** method described next, which *will* install the extra packages.
 To install them manually, use these commands in your terminal window:

 [terminal.wc_open(t="Install additional package dependencies")] [sp]